planetis-m/fuzz-experiments/tasks.md

 - [X] Further split into procs, convert generic template into macro, and write experimental customMutator.
 (1.0h) 18/8
 - [X] Added a post-processor step and more cleanups.
 (2.0h) 19/8
 - [X] Need to refactor sampler/picker/mutator.
 (1h) 20/8
+- [X] Investigate how easy it would be to add a single custom pragma "userMax".
+Very hard actually, implementation wise, it would require a new parameter in the mutate/pick overloads, user needs to import the mutator from their library and add fake pragma for the normal case.

 TODO
 ====

 - [ ] See if hashing the seq and comparing with an old hash improves performance.
 (1.25h+) 14/8-
-- [ ] Investigate how easy it would be to add a single custom pragma "userMax".
 - [ ] Write mutators for tables.
 Do we need experimental tables API that returns the index?
 - [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
 (1h)